bakirillov/bakirillov/README.md

 ## PhD Student in Computational Biology, Machine Learning Developer.
 - 🔭 I’m currently working on several Computational Biology projects
-- 🌱 I’m currently learning how to model a living system with PDE
+- 🌱 I’m currently learning how to model a living system with PDEs
 - 💬 Ask me about how to build a Machine Learning-powered MVP for your startup
 - ⚡ Fun fact: cat gifs are the ultimate drug